HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 ## Accessing the Data Store

-**Consumer API** Data in the HCA *Data Store* can be accessed programmatically through the consumer API.
+Data in the HCA Data Store can be accessed programmatically through the consumer API.
 This interface includes both a REST API end point and a CLI (python).

 [Consumer API Swagger](https://dss.integration.data.humancellatlas.org)
 [HCA DCP CLI](https://hca.readthedocs.io/en/latest)